The Cost of Tax Reporting and Compliance Valuations: Real Estate Holding Companies and Tenants In Common Interests

 Business valuation firms don’t typically appraise real estate, but they do use real estate appraisers’ values to determine the Net Asset Value of real estate holding companies.
 To determine the minority discounts to Net Asset Value, some firms and professionals depend solely on the market approach, which uses publicly traded real estate partnership data.
-If I was spending the money on a valuation, I would ensure my valuation firm use a second method for solidarity, accuracy, and defensibility with the IRS.
-I have had outstanding results checking the market approach against an income approach, which discounts future cash flows and is how a typical investor would view the value of a minority interest investment.
+If we were spending the money on a valuation, we would ensure our valuation firm use a second method for solidarity, accuracy, and defensibility with the IRS.
+We have had outstanding results checking the market approach against an income approach, which discounts future cash flows and is how a typical investor would view the value of a minority interest investment.
 If you’re paying for a valuation, you’re going to want precise, defendable results.

 Ranges of Valuation Fees

 For real estate holding companies, We’ve seen tax reporting and compliance valuation fees range from as low as $5,000 for an LLC or LP (holding a single piece of real estate) to as much as $50,000 or even higher (for companies with over 20 pieces of real estate or multiple LLCs or LPs).
 Similarly, we’ve seen fees as low as $3,000 for a single tenants in common interest and up, based on the number of pieces of real estate.
 Although additional holdings add to the overall cost, most firms offer discounted rates beyond the first valuation because they’ll all be included in one final report.
 On the other hand, if you should want a report for each piece of real estate or entity, you’re probably going to pay a pretty penny.

 Some factors that add to the cost of tax reporting and compliance valuations for real estate holding companies and tenants in common interest include:

 - Type of valuation: Tenants in common vs LLC/LP

 - Amount of real estate in each LLC/LP